fgpv-vpgf/fgpv-vpgf/docs/ui-overview.md

 ### 2.3.
 Overview map

-The overview map provides glanceable information on where the main map is zoom in.
+The overview map provides glanceable information on where the main map is situated.
 The Overview map can be collapsed by the user.

 ![](https://i.imgur.com/21TsgqS.png)